SmartSystems-UniAndes/PV_MPPT_Control_Based_on_Reinforcement_Learning/README.md

 ## Work Environment

-To use this repository it is essential to use the 2020a version of MATLAB.
+To use this repository it is essential to use the 2020a version (or upper) of MATLAB.

 ## How to use